OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Known issues

 ### Desktop:
-1. No support for `console.log` on Desktop yet, or the bubbling-up of errors in general.
-But it's coming soon.
-2. No support for external libraries.
+1. No support for external libraries.
 (Office Online will have those work, though).
 But it's coming soon.

 ### Excel Online
 1. You will need to re-open the Functions pane anytime you reload the page, in order to get the functions to re-register.
+A platform change is forthcoming to fix this.